 How to Cook a Frozen RoastEven less expensive cuts of meat can come out moist and tender when cooked properly.
 You can save time by cooking the roast right out of the freezer.
-This is a page to cooking a frozen roast.

 Cooking Salt PorkThis is a page about cooking salt pork.
 Salt pork looks a lot like a thick slice of uncooked bacon.
 It is not as commonly used as it has been in the past.

 Cooking a RoastDepending on the type and size of your roast, there are a variety of ways to cook it to perfection.
 This is a page about cooking a roast.